Original Authors: Trent Tilton and Rob Shisler

 After the transmission is bolted up, it is time to just finish up all the little things.
 The new speedo cable, wire up the reverse lights, bolt the driveshaft back up, re-install the shifter, put the carpet back (if needed), then take for test drive!

-If you have any questions don't hesitate to post them to the Message Board.
+If you have any questions don't hesitate to post them to the Forum.
 Trent would like to thank his dad for his help, and Dave @ www.2002parts.com for the kit and great advice!